daggergad7/2D-Minecraft-with-mongoDB/README.md

 - Inputs taken from user.
 - Sounds change in differnet menus.
 - Maps are saved in local directory as well.
-- Can easily add new or remove existing game textures.
+- Can easily add new or remove existing game textures by adding sprites.
+- Separate java ui to load maps with mongoDB (displaying each uid).